Use-Tusk/drift-node-demo/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Use-Tusk/drift-node-demo)

 Open this demo repo in a [new GitHub Codespace](https://codespaces.new/Use-Tusk/drift-node-demo).
-Wait 2 minutes for the setup script to automatically install the Tusk CLI and all dependencies.
+Wait 15 seconds for the setup script to automatically install the Tusk CLI and all dependencies.

 Alternatively, you can clone the repo and install dependencies manually: